Compare School Options

 Potential courses you’ll take in an online master’s in data science degree program

 • Data Structures & Algorithms.
 This course helps students expand their existing programming knowledge by focusing on the fundamentals of algorithms and data structures.
-The coursework is designed around Python, and students must complete programming assignments in increasing complexity to demonstrate what they have learned.
+The coursework is typically designed around Python, and students must complete programming assignments in increasing complexity to demonstrate what they have learned.

 • Regression & Predictive Modeling.
-While regression modeling is an aspect of other coursework, it plays a central role in this class.
+While regression modeling is often an aspect of other coursework, it plays a central role in this class.
 The course introduces students to both the theoretical background of the topic and real-world examples of how invaluable this knowledge is for anyone hoping to achieve a leadership role in the industry.

 • Machine Learning.
 This course helps students learn more about machine learning by focusing on the heart of this growing field’s statistical concepts and core algorithms.
 Students will learn more about feature extraction, interpreting models, and how to apply skills such as classification and regression to machine learning development, analysis, and implementation.